 Amendments to IFRS 9 clarify the accounting for an exchange of debt instruments between a borrowers and lenders.
-The Company does not expect that the implementation of IFRS 9 will have a material affect on the Company's financial statements.
+The Company does not expect that the implementation of IFRS 9 will have material affect on the Company's financial statements.

-IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgments
+IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements

-Amendments to IAS 1 and IFRS Practice Statement 2 clarify the rules regarding disclosure of accounting policy information in financial statements.
-The Company does not expect that the implementation of IAS 1 and IFRS Practice Statement 2 will have a material affect on the Company's financial statements..
+Amendments to IAS 1 and IFRS Practice Statements 2 clarify the rules regarding disclosure of accounting policy information in financial statements.
+The Company does not expect hat the implementation of IAS 1 and IFRS Practice Statement 2 will have a material affect on the Company's financial statements.

-IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors
+IAS 8 Accounting policies, changes in accounting estimates and errors

 Amendments to IAS 8 clarify accounting for estimates.
-The Company does not expect that the implementation of IAS 8 will have a material affect on the Company's financial statements.
+The Company does not expect that the implementation of IAS 8 will have a material effect on the Company's financial statements.